25 Things To Do For Good Skin

 For good skin, invest in a good serum with a specific function and use it every day before applying your face cream.
 Once you finish one serum, pick another that targets another skincare problem to help your skin heal in many different ways.

-I highly recommend The Ordinary face serums as these are one of the best serums I’ve tried:
+I highly recommend The Ordinary face serums as these are some of the best serums I’ve tried:

 … And if you’re looking for the best anti-aging skin serums and products, do check out my Genetic Beauty review (you will be surprised about the way it works to make your skin look younger!).